Processing emails with JSON content

 item.emailReceived.isJSON.tokenValue

 People are identified by their email addresses.
 If a person cannot be found by email and the registration of new users is allowed, a new user is registered.
-This person is designated as the creator of the newly created entry.
+This person is set as the creator of the newly created entry.

-Notes for Developers#
+Notes for developers#

 JSONParserService jsonParserService = SpringApplicationContext.getBean(